Mexico lower house gives final approval for telecoms bill

 Slim, the world's richest man, controls about 70 percent of the Mexican mobile phone market and roughly 80 percent of the fixed-line business through his phone company America Movil.

-Shares of America Movil (AMXL.MX) (AMX.N) gained 4.3 percent on the Mexican stock exchange on Thursday, hours before the lower house of Congress gave its general approval to the reform.
+Shares of America Movil gained 4.3 percent on the Mexican stock exchange on Thursday, hours before the lower house of Congress gave its general approval to the reform.

 The reform has been hailed as the biggest planned shake-up in decades of the telecoms industry, which critics of Mexico's economy view as a microcosm of the excessive control wielded by a small group of people over key sectors.